 Other client’s details like contact information, communications, appointment scheduling, and history, and billing can also be stored by the case management software.

-Case management software can be used by lawyers and business owners to automatically collect and organize client interactions into one central place.
+Best case management software for lawyers can be used by lawyers and business owners to automatically collect and organize client interactions into one central place.
 This enables convenient access and a comprehensive view of each client’s record.

 With case management software, customer service representatives would only have to log into their accounts, view and manage all clients’ cases at a glance from one place.